andrewwfesenko/user-page-notes/README.md

 **Andrew Fesenko**
 - GitHub: [@andrewwfesenko](https://github.com/andrewwfesenko)
-- This project showcases modern WordPress development with PHP 8+, ES2022+, and cutting-edge web standards.
+- This project demonstrates that **simple, clean code** often works better than complex solutions.

 ---

-*Built with ❤️ using modern web technologies and WordPress best practices*
+*Built with ❤️ using the KISS principle and clean coding practices*

+> "Simplicity is the ultimate sophistication." - Leonardo da Vinci